-Representatives from over 50 companies attended the meeting, including developers, miners, and the heads of leading Bitcoin companies, which took place around the weekend of the 20-21 May.
-There was obviously plenty of bad blood in the room, with Bitcoin company Blockstream, which employed several of the key Bitcoin developers, accused of having a financial incentive to keep the block size low, including owning patents surrounding the SegWit code and the Lightning Network, which implementation of SegWit would allow.
+Representatives from over 50 companies attended the meeting, including mining giants and the heads of leading Bitcoin companies, which took place around the weekend of the 20-21 May.
+The fact that so many institutions were pusing the deal caused concern among others, and there was obviously plenty of bad blood in the room.

-The ramifications of block size increases were discussed, with ‘big blockers’ pointing out that maintaining a low block size would kneecap Bitcoin’s potential and increase the transaction fees, while ‘small blockers’ pointed to a potentially spiralling blockchain size making running nodes impractical.
-Interestingly, both sides have since claimed that their visions represent Satoshi Nakamoto’s original vision, which is testament to the lack of clarity the man himself offered on the matter.
+The ramifications of block size increases were discussed, with ‘big blockers’ pointing out that maintaining a low block size would kneecap Bitcoin’s potential and increase the transaction fees, while ‘small blockers’ pointed to a potentially spiralling blockchain size making running nodes impractical and reducing decentralization.

 Middle ground was eventually found on the SegWit front, but only if a block size increase to 2MB blocks would follow.
-This was decided as the best compromise for all parties, and with the signatories representing over 80% of the global Bitcoin mining hashrate it was almost certain to be accepted once submitted to the network.
-At last, Bitcoin could scale.
+This was decided as the best compromise for all parties, with the threshold for acceptance from miners pegged at 80% and workk on a block size increase to begin.

-The Digital Currency group posted details about the agreement on May 23:
+The Digital Currency Group, the organizer of the conference, posted details about the agreement on May 23:

 This agreement was met with a sigh of relief throughout the Bitcoin community, with the promise from all sides to commit to “the research and development of technical mechanisms to improve signaling in the bitcoin community, as well as to put in place communication tools, in order to more closely coordinate with ecosystem participants in the design, integration, and deployment of safe solutions that increase bitcoin capacity.”

-As a result, everybody connected to the Bitcoin ecosystem began working on preparing their software for the Segwit2X upgrade.
+As a result, everybody connected to the Bitcoin ecosystem began working on preparing their software for the Segwit2X upgrades.
 Or at least, almost everybody.

-Not long after this however, the 2x part of SegWit 2x looked to be in trouble, with Cointelegraph reporting that “The New York Agreement appears to be crumbling”.
-Faced with the very real prospect of Blockstream’s Bitcoin coders not implementing the block size increase given that they hadn’t signed the agreement, signatories began backing out of the New York Agreement, including major mining pools, whose agreement was critical to its implementation.
+Things weren’t looking so good for the 2x part of SegWit 2x however, with Cointelegraph reporting that “The New York Agreement appears to be crumbling”.
+Faced with the very real prospect of Blockstream’s Bitcoin coders not implementing the block size increase given that they hadn’t signed the agreement (and, according to some, didn’t want the block size increase), signatories began backing out of the New York Agreement, including major mining pools, whose agreement was critical to its implementation.

 Despite this, by late October cryptocurrency exchanges and wallet markets were still preparing their customers for the changes that were about to take place, and Bitcoin looked set for its block increase.
 On November 8 however, all that changed: